CraftAcademyLabs/ca_course/ror/ruby_on_rails_-_introduction.md

  *   Helper scripts for automation and generation.

 `test` or `spec`
  *   Unit and functional tests along with fixtures.
-When using the rails generate command, template test files will be generated for you and placed in this directory.
+When using the `rails generate` command, test files will be generated for you and placed in this folder.

 `vendor`
 * External libraries that the application depends on.
-Also includes the plugins subdirectory.
-If the app has frozen rails, those gems also go here, under vendor/rails/.
-This directory is in the load path.
+Also includes the plugins subfolder.